Briarwood

 Level 3 from 950 – 1,461 yards

-Briarwood is one of the most diverse, unique and fun courses in The Villages.
-It shares a bond with its sister course, Walnut Grove, that compels me to play them both on the same day whenever I can.
-No two courses compliment and play better together than these two – Briar and Walnut are true sisters!
-Be sure to read the Walnut story in conjunction with this one.
+Briarwood is one of the most diverse, unique, and fun courses in The Villages.
+It shares a special bond with its sister course, Walnut Grove, making it nearly impossible to play one without the other.
+No two courses complement each other better - Briar and Walnut are true sisters!
+Be sure to read the Walnut story along with this.

-My first impression of Briarwood is that it’s a “ride”.
-First the ride it takes to get to the northern edge of town.
-Then that it rides alongside Walnut Grove and the beautiful Nancy Lopez Championship course.
-And finally, because of the distance traveled between holes - you'll put on more miles here than any other exec course.
-So, come along with me as we take a spin around this interesting track of threes, a circle of turtles, a restroom worthy of a rest, a closing hole like no other and maybe even a birdie or two on this beautiful Briar Ride!
+My first impression of Briarwood?
+It’s a ride.
+First, the journey to its location on the northern edge of town.
+Then, the way it rides alongside Walnut Grove and the beautiful Nancy Lopez Championship course.
+And finally, the sheer distance traveled between holes - you’ll rack up more miles here than on any other executive course.
+So, hop in and join me for a spin around this fascinating track of par threes.
+You’ll spot a circle of turtles, visit the best-looking restroom in town, experience a closing hole like no other, and maybe even find a birdie or two.
+Welcome to the Briar Ride!

 Toughest to Easiest